Katherine Anne Porter Room

 About the Porter Room

-The Katherine Anne Porter Room was established in the 1960s by the University of Maryland in appreciation of the generosity and interest of distinguished Modernist American author Katherine Anne Porter (1890-1980).
+The Katherine Anne Porter Room was established in 1968 by the University of Maryland in appreciation of the generosity and interest of distinguished Modernist American author Katherine Anne Porter (1890-1980).
 Porter is known primarily for her short stories and her novel, Ship of Fools, but also published nonfiction.
 She was awarded a Pulitzer Prize and the National Book Award in 1966 for The Collected Stories of Katherine Anne Porter.
-This collected edition includes most of the short fiction that she published in

-Shortly after accepting an honorary degree from the UNiversity of Maryland in 1966, Porter announced that she would donate her papers, personal library, and other personal effects to the University of Maryland, where the Katherine Anne Porter Room was dedicated in McKeldin Library on May 15, 1968.
+Shortly after accepting an honorary degree from the University of Maryland in 1966, Porter announced that she would donate her literary archive, personal library, and other personal effects to the University of Maryland, where the Katherine Anne Porter Room was dedicated in McKeldin Library on May 15, 1968.
 She moved to College Park in 1969, in part to be closer to the university and her papers.

 From that time until ill health prevented it, Porter often visited the room to work on her papers.
 She thought of it as a place where individuals could "view and enjoy her library and furnishings” in an atmosphere that reflected her personal taste and style.